sourcemeta-research/native/README.md

 Native is a robust C++ framework designed to streamline the development of native applications for C++ developers.

 > ✋ Native is currently available for macOS.
-Support for Windows and Linux is under development and will be coming soon.
+Support for Windows and GNU/Linux is under development and will be coming soon.

 ## ✨ Features